fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ## Problem rendering the chart?

 In case something is wrong, and you are unable to see the chart, check for the following:

+* If you don't see the chart getting rendered on the browser, it might be because some browsers does not allow JavaScript files to be loaded and run from the local filesystem.
+In such cases, either try with a different browser, or create a local/remote server and server the webpages containing the charts from the server.

 * If you are getting a JavaScript error on your page, check your browser console for the exact error and fix accordingly.